ryanhasan100/SaffatHasan.github.io/README.md

 This project also leverages Gitlab-CI to automatically generate the PDFs as build artifacts.

+Additionally, this project automatically deploys the PDF output to my account at Drexel so the live result of pipelines can be seen [here](https://www.cs.drexel.edu/~sh3292/resume.pdf).
+I'm very pleased with the 0 touch deployment.

 ## Folder Structure

 - `templates` contains the template to be rendered